icedterminal/ffmpeg-installer/README.md

 gyan makes a few notes regarding these builds:

 > [gyan] hosts packages containing binaries of ffmpeg, ffprobe and ffplay.
 These are compatible with Windows 7 and above.
 They may work on Windows Vista but that hasn't been tested.
 If you're downloading ffmpeg to support features in a program such as Krita or Blender, get the release essentials build.
+All builds are 64-bit.

-> All builds are 64-bit
+Because ffmpeg is built for 64-bit only, this installer is 64-bit only.
+Attempting to run it on 32-bit will fail.

 Builds from gyan are as follows: